gecio/gecio.github.io/docs/_optimist/guided_tour/step06/index.en.md

 ## Creation

-As mentioned in step 2, there are many ways to create an SSH keypair.
+As mentioned in [Step 2](/optimist/guided_tour/step2/), there are many ways to create an SSH keypair.

 Here you will create one from the console using the following command: